Effective Brauer-Siegel on some curves in $Y(1)^n$: Effective Brauer-Siegel

 \item $f:\CX=\CE_1\times\ldots \times \CE_n \rightarrow S'\backslash \{s_0\}$ is the pullback of the universal family, and

 \item $f':\CX'\rightarrow S'$ is the connected N\'eron model of $f$ over $S'$, \end{enumerate}is such that it satisfies \Cref{assummonodromy}, \Cref{assumptionfield}, and \Cref{hodgegenericity}.

-We can then apply \Cref{heightboundandreoort} for any $\tilde{s}\in C_4(\bar{\Q})$ that is a preimage of $s$ in the good cover $C_4$ of $S'$.
+We can then apply \Cref{heightboundandreoort} for any $\tilde{s}\in C_4(\bar{\Q})$ that is a preimage of $s$ in the cover $C_4$ of $S'$ described in \Cref{htboundred}.
 Then we know that with the constants that appear here being independent of the point $s$.

 Letting $\rho_i$ be the compositions $S\xrightarrow{g}Z\xrightarrow{\pi_i }Y(1)\simeq \A_1$, and applying \cite{silverheights} Proposition $2.1$ we get that for all $1\leq k\leq n$ we have Note here that the constant $c_3$ is just a constant independent of our setting.